-Depending on the industrial production process, hemihydrate occurs in two different forms ( $\alpha$ - and $\beta$ hemihydrate).
-Autoclave processes result in well formed transparent crystals with sharp crystal outlines ( $\alpha$ -hemihydrate).
-Directly fired rotary kilns or indirectly heated kettles produce flaky particles made up of small crystals ( $\beta$ -hemihydrate).
+Depending on the industrial production process, hemihydrate occurs in two different forms (α - and β -hemihydrate).
+Autoclave processes result in well formed transparent crystals with sharp crystal outlines (α -hemihydrate).
+Directly fired rotary kilns or indirectly heated kettles produce flaky particles made up of small crystals (β -hemihydrate).
 The two different forms vary in their application characteristics (Wirsching 1985).

 For technical application the setting of calcium sulfate based building products is accelerated (anhydrite) or retarded (hemihydrate) by a variety of chemical additives (Reul 1991).
 Widely used retarders are carboxylic acids and their salts.
-Retarders may affect the rate of dissolution of hemihydrate, change saturation or super saturation, poison growing gypsum nuclei of critical size, slow down the growth of dihydrate crystals, etc. However, Fourier Transform Infrared (FTIR) spectroscopy studies (Vellmer et al. 2004) confirm changes in the vibrational modes of SO42- group of sulfate dihydrate suggesting that carboxylic acids are chemisorbed at calcium sulfate dihydrate crystal faces having high amount of SO,2groups and act as nuclei poisons.
+Retarders may affect the rate of dissolution of hemihydrate, change saturation or super saturation, poison growing gypsum nuclei of critical size, slow down the growth of dihydrate crystals, etc. However, Fourier Transform Infrared (FTIR) spectroscopy studies (Vellmer et al. 2004)

 Figure 1.
-Scanning electron microscope (SEM) image of hardened $\alpha$ -hemihydrate paste.
+Scanning electron microscope (SEM) image of hardened α -hemihydrate paste.